stormpath/stormpath.js/README.md

     if(err){
       // an error with the provider, show err.message to the user }else{
-      // login was successful, send the user to the redirectUrl window.location.replace(result.redirectUrl);
+      // login was successful, send the user to the serviceProviderCallbackUrl window.location.replace(result.serviceProviderCallbackUrl);
     }
   }
 );